What Do I Need To Know About Going Home After Heart Surgery?

 Care of Your Child's Incision

-• Keep incision dry.
-If it gets dirty, lightly clean with mild soap and water and pat dry.
+- Keep incision dry.
+If it gets dirty, lightly clean it with mild soap and water and pat dry.

-• No tub bath or swimming in pools, hot tubs, lakes, oceans or rivers for four weeks after surgery.
+- No tub bath or swimming in pools, hot tubs, lakes / oceans / rivers for four weeks after surgery.

-• After glue falls off, continue to clean incision daily with soap and water and pat dry.
+- After the glue falls off, continue to clean incision daily with soap and water and pat dry.

-• Steri-Strips fall off in about two weeks.
-If they do not fall off on their own, it is OK to remove them after your follow up with cardiology.
-If steri-strips gets contaminated (dirt, emesis, sweat, etc), it is OK to remove prior to cardiology appointment.
+- Steri-Strips fall off in about two weeks.
+If they do not fall off on their own, it is OK to remove them after your follow-up with cardiology.
+If the Steri-Strips gets contaminated (dirt, emesis, sweat, etc) it is OK to remove them before your child's cardiology appointment.

-• After Steri-Strips fall off, continue to clean incision with soap and water and pat dry.
+- After Steri-Strips fall off, continue to clean the incision with soap and water and pat dry.

-No creams, oils or ointments should be applied to incision for four weeks after surgery.
+No creams, oils or ointments should be applied to the incision for four weeks after surgery.

-The sutures at the top and bottom of your child’s incision will be removed at their first cardiology follow up appointment approximately two weeks following discharge.
-If you have any further questions regarding your child’s incisional care, please have your provider contact cardiac surgery at the time of this appointment.
+The sutures at the top and bottom of your child’s incision will be removed at their first cardiology follow-up appointment approximately two weeks after discharge.
+If you have any questions about your child’s incision care, please have your provider contact cardiac surgery at the time of this appointment.

-Your chest tube sites might have sutures in place.
-These sutures will often dissolve/fall off on their own six-eight weeks after the chest tubes are removed.
+Your child's chest tube sites might have sutures in place.
+These sutures will often dissolve / fall off on their own six-eight weeks after the chest tubes are removed.
 Clean old chest tube sites with mild soap and water and pat dry.

 The healing skin is more sensitive to sun damage than normal skin.
 Clothing or a high SPF sun block should protect your child's incision when sun exposure cannot be avoided.

-Check the incision daily for signs of infection: redness, swelling, drainage, or fever above 100 degrees Fahrenheit.
-Call your child's cardiology office if any of these signs are noted.
+Check the incision daily for signs of infection: redness, swelling, drainage or fever above 100 degrees Fahrenheit.
+Call your child's cardiology office if you see any of these signs.

 Diet After Heart Surgery